jahan-addison/kkro/README.md

 ## Dependencies

-`xion` uses `poetry` for dependency management:

-* Run `poetry install` to resolve dependencies.
+`xion` uses `poetry` for dependency management.
+Run `poetry install` to install dependencies.

+## Usage

-* Then, use `make run` to run the parser on the first B program example.
+* `make run` to run the parser on the first B program example
+* `make test` to run the test suite and verify grammar correctness

+This project was created for [roxas](https://github.com/jahan-addison/roxas) as the frontend for a B compiler.

 ## License